lann/wasm-wave/README.md

 # WAVE: Web Assembly Value Encoding

 WAVE is a human-oriented text encoding of WebAssembly Component Model values.
-It is based largely on the [WIT IDL format](https://github.com/WebAssembly/component-model/blob/673d5c43c3cc0f4aeb8996a5c0931af623f16808/design/mvp/WIT.md).
+It is designed to be consistent with the [WIT IDL format](https://github.com/WebAssembly/component-model/blob/673d5c43c3cc0f4aeb8996a5c0931af623f16808/design/mvp/WIT.md).

 |Type|Example Values